 Repot your cactus in the spring before it begins growing actively again.

 Install a stake in the new container when you repot if your large cactus requires support.
-Choose a stake as tall as the cactus and place it into the container as you place the cactus into the container.
+Choose a stake as tall as the cactus and place it in the container at the same time you put the cactus in.
 Fill soil around the cactus roots and the stake, then tie the stake to the cactus with stretchy plant ties.

 Source: ehow.co.uk